CluedIn-io/CluedIn.Documentation/docs/080-management/data-catalog/040-search-data-catalog.md

 - TOC
 {:toc}

 Searching the data catalog is a valuable tool for streamlining data discovery.
-This article provides information on how to make the process of finding data faster and more efficient by using filters.
+This article provides information on how to make the process of finding metadata faster and more efficient by using filters.

 **Vocabularies**